-The Unity Circle continued to convene monthly until January 2018, when attendance became inconsistent.
+The Unity Circle continued to meet monthly until January 2018, when attendance became inconsistent.
 Around that time, members began to discuss their future efforts and the overall purpose of the group.
-In March 2018, Stephon Clark was fatally shot eight times by police in his grandparent's backyard, which garnered national media attention, ignited local and national protests, and prompted the Unity Circle to once again meet monthly.
-The Unity Circle wrote a letter to the City of Sacramento Police Department to demand justice and law enforcement reform in Sacramento.
-Moving forward, members of the Unity Circle plan to write additional letters and are considering organizing a panel of prosecutors who have been successful in enacting police reform policies.
+In March 2018, police murdered Stephon Clark in his grandparent's backyard, which garnered national media attention, ignited local and national protests, and reinvigorated Unity Circle participation.
+The Unity Circle attendees wrote a letter to the City of Sacramento Police Department to demand justice and law organizing a panel of prosecutors who have been successful in enacting police reform policies.